NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/RPi-OS-Lite-Headless/index.md

 ```
 ls
 ```
 > ls is the linux command to list files in the current directory (which is /volumes/boot).
-You will see a list of files that were placed on the sd card by the Raspbery Pi Imager.
+You will see a list of files that were placed on the sd card by the Raspberry Pi Imager.
 Scroll through the list and you should see a file called ssh (no extension) and a file called wpa_supplicant.conf - which are the two files you created.

 13. If you want to see the content of the wpa_supplicant.conf file, which you created, type the following command at the prompt:
 ```